markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 <section id="what-you-do" class="steps">
 ```

-In your stylesheet, let's knock out some of the higher-level styling for the overall section:
+In your style sheet, let's knock out some of the higher-level styling for the overall section:

 ```css
 .steps {